Daniel-KM/Omeka-S-module-ViewerJs/README.md

 Because the standards of the [Document Foundation] are "simple" and easy to manage, the library [WebODF] is mainly a stylesheet.
-And because this is a true standard, it is sustainable, stable, and available to anyone.
+And because this is a true standard, it is sustainable, stable and available to anyone.
+So it’s recommended for any office work.

 Config